-NOTE: If a debug.txt file or a dump.txt file does not exist on the Rack PDU, it cannot be downloaded to the USB Flash drive.
-These files are only created following an unexpected system crash or a Network Management Card (NMC) reset.
-The debug.txt and dump.txt files are used for technical support only.
+NOTE: If a debug.txt file or a dump.txt file does not exist on the Rack PDU, they will not be downloaded to the USB Flash drive.
+These files are only created upon an unexpected system crash or a Network Management Card (NMC) reset.
+These files are used for technical support only.